-Recent rumors state that - due to the fact the OLED screens that are likely to be used in the phones are being created earlier than usual - the Galaxy S9 will launch in January, but that would be far too early for many reasons, not least because people wouldn't be eligible to upgrade to it right away.
+Recent rumors state that - due to the fact the OLED screens that are likely to be used in the phones are being created earlier than usual - the Galaxy S9 will launch in January, but that would seem far too early for many reasons, not least because people who bought the S8 wouldn't be eligible to upgrade to it right away.

 Samsung Galaxy S9 news and rumors

-Not much is known about the Samsung Galaxy S9, but some sources claim the company has already started work on producing its next flagship phone.
+Not much is known about the Samsung Galaxy S9, but some sources claim the company has been working on the phone for a while.

 The Bell reports unnamed industry sources saying that Samsung has been hard at work on the display panels for the Galaxy S9 since late March 2017.
-If Samsung has started work on the S9’s display panels that’s apparently about 6 months earlier than usual.
+If true, that’s apparently about 6 months earlier than usual.

 Samsung and Qualcomm have also started working on a new mobile chip according to The Investor.
 The chip is apparently likely to be called the Snapdragon 845 - up from the Snapdragon 835 found in some versions of the Galaxy S8 - and is supposedly going to be used in the Samsung Galaxy S9.